Wimbledon Championships: Other countries

 In several European countries, Wimbledon is shown live on Eurosport 1, Eurosport 2 and the Eurosport Player.
 Although there are some exceptions, as in Denmark, where the Danish TV2 holds the right to show matches until 2022 and in Italy where Sky Sport and SuperTennis holds the rights to show live matches until 2022.
 In the Netherlands Center Court is shown live on Eurosport 1 and all other courts are shown live on the Eurosport Player.
 But Court One is covered live on Ziggo Sport/Ziggo Sport Select.
 Wimbledon has been exclusively broadcast on Sky Sport in Germany since 2007.
 In December 2018, Sky extended its contract for Austria, Germany and Switzerland until 2022.

 In Australia, the free-to-air Nine Network covered Wimbledon for almost 40 years but decided to drop their broadcast following the 2010 tournament, citing declining ratings and desire to use money saved to bid on other sports coverage.
 In April 2011, it was announced that the Seven Network, the then-host broadcaster of the Australian Open, along with its sister channel 7Two would broadcast the event from 2011.
 Pay television network Fox Sports Australia also covered the event.
 Free-to-air coverage returned to Nine Network in 2021.
 In India and its Subcontinental region, it is broadcast on Star Sports.
 In Pakistan it is broadcast on PTV Sports.

 Coverage is free-to-air in New Zealand through TVNZ One, beginning each night at 11 pm (midday in London).
 In 2017 their new channel, TVNZ Duke (also free-to-air), carried an alternative to the main feed, including (for example) matches on outside courts involving New Zealand players.

 Fox Sports Asia held broadcasting rights across Southeast Asia from 1992 until network's shutdown in 2021.
-SPOTV currently holds broadcasting rights across Southeast Asia (except Vietnam).
-Disney+ Hotstar currently holds broadcasting rights in Vietnam before the streaming service launched in early 2023.
+SPOTV currently holds broadcasting rights across Southeast Asia.

 Most matches are also available for viewing through internet betting websites and other live streaming services, as television cameras are set up to provide continuous coverage on nearly all the courts.